Written By: Epicstu Wyvernwriter

 Ember turned to her comrades.
 “See Guys, I told ya, a real live Fennec Fox of the Northlands.”
 The resistance fighters all looked at Edward, then the fallen human and then they all took a step back and bowed their heads.
 Ember turned back to Edward “sorry, I didn’t think they’d all act so formal.”
 She giggled.

 “Show some respect, Daughter.”
 A voice came from behind the other fighters.
 “The Fennecs of the Northlands may have been the first to fall but they also were first to rise.
 We would not be here without the bravery and sacrifice of this Fennec’s kin.”
 From within the group of freedom fighters came not a fox, but a Coyote.
 “My apologies, friend.
 My name is Collin Fray and I am the Leader of this resistance.
 My daughter tells me you are having memory problems?”

 “Yeah” Edward took Collin’s hand and shook it.
 Then he turned to Ember.
 “Coyfox huh?”
 Edward smiled.

 Ember smiled back.
 “Yup, Mother was a Red Fox of the midland forests and Paps here is a genuine Coyote of the West.”
-She sounded proud of her family’s heritage.
+She was proud of her family’s mixed heritage.

 Edward nodded and followed Collin, Ember, and the freedom fighters to their base.